rlucente-se-jboss/ocp-on-nuc/linksys-openwrt-config.md

 openwrt-wrt54g-squashfs.bin file.

 ## Set Authentication Credentials
-Reboot the router and log in via the [default LUCI web interface](http://192.168.1.1/).
+Reboot the router and log in via the [default LuCI web interface](http://192.168.1.1/).
 For login credentials, use `root` with no password.
 In the web interface, select `System` in the top row of tabs and `Administration` in the second row.
 Set the `root` password, set the Dropbear